Beasley may go from key contributor to forgotten man

-Michael Beasley not surprised his minutes could be cut when Tim Hardaway Jr. returns

-Going from being a major contributor for stretches to a forgotten man is nothing new for Beasley.
+The Knicks said Hardaway Jr., who has been out since Nov.
+29 with a stress injury in his lower left leg, is available off the bench for Friday night’s game against the Timberwolves.

+“He felt good after shootaround, so we’ll get in there and start to build him up in actual game minutes,” head coach Jeff Hornacek said.

-MINNEAPOLIS — Michael Beasley has carried the Knicks offensively in many games recently, but he said he’s not surprised that his playing time could be dramatically cut when Tim Hardaway Jr. returns from injury.
+Michael Beasley has carried the Knicks offensively in many games recently, but he said he’s not surprised that his playing time could be dramatically cut with Hardaway Jr.’s return.

-“Honestly, no,” Beasley said Friday.
+“Honestly, no,” Beasley said before Friday’s game.
 “I’m used to it at this point.
 Just doing what the team needs, doing what the team asks.
 If they don’t ask for anything I guess I don’t do anything.”

 Going from being a major contributor for stretches to a forgotten man is nothing new for Beasley.
 The Knicks are his fourth team in the last four years.

-Beasley has played in 19 of the 20 games Hardaway has missed to this point.
+Beasley has played in 19 of the 20 games Hardaway missed.
 He’s averaging 16.6 points in 23.1 minutes, and led the Knicks in scoring eight times.
 When Hardaway was healthy, Beasley played 14.4 minutes per game and was benched six times.

-Hardaway was questionable for Friday’s game against the Timberwolves.
+“We’ll bring [Hardaway Jr.] off the bench,” Hornacek said of Friday night’s game.
+“We have to go not super slow, but we have to be careful for a while here.
+If we want to have a chance to have him in at the end of the game it’s easier if we do that bringing him off the bench first.
+Start him and suddenly he plays eight minutes and all of the sudden we’re wearing the guy out already to finish the game.
+We’ll start that way tonight.”

-Coach Jeff Hornacek said when Hardaway returns and is playing his normal minutes, Beasley could be called upon when the Knicks need more scoring and Lance Thomas when they need more defense.
+Hornacek said when Hardaway is playing his normal minutes, Beasley could be called upon when the Knicks need more scoring and Lance Thomas when they need more defense.
 Beasley, the No. 2 pick in the 2008 NBA Draft, just shrugged it off.

 “I’m used to dramatic change, I’m used to ups and downs,” Beasley said.
 “If anything happens to where I don’t play anymore I can’t cry about it.
 Just got to look forward to tomorrow, get my work in, keep my conditioning up.”